GabrielOlivierDEV/PartyManagerFramework/README.md

 ## Video Demo
 https://github.com/user-attachments/assets/041dbe64-e91f-4da0-ab55-8620c10ae647

-This demo scene can be found on this project "demo" folder.
+You can find the demo scene inside the [demo folder](https://github.com/GabrielOlivierDEV/PartyManagerFramework/tree/main/demo) of this project.

 ## Note from the Author.